entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Zangerl, R. (1969). *Bandringa rayi*: A new ctenacanthoid shark from the Pennsylvanian Essex fauna of Illinois. *Fieldiana: Geology*, 12(10), 157–169.

+Browne, M. A. E., Dean, M. T., Hall, I. H. S., McAdam, A. D., Monro, S. K., & Chisholm, J. I. (1999).
+A lithostratigraphical framework for the Carboniferous rocks of the Midland Valley of Scotland. *British Geological Survey Research Report*, RR/99/07.

+Coates, M. I. (1999).
+Endocranial preservation of a Carboniferous actinopterygian from Lancashire, UK, and the interrelationships of primitive actinopterygians. *Philosophical Transactions of the Royal Society of London.
+Series B: Biological Sciences*, 354(1382), 435–462.

+Dunlop, R. (1913).
+Notes on the mineral seams round Airdrie and their fossils. *Transactions of the Geological Society of Glasgow*, 13(1), 35–44.

+Elliott, F. M. (2014).
+A new haplolepid fauna (Osteichthyes: Actinopterygii) from the Lower Coal Measures of Scotland: Westphalian A; Langsettian, Carbonicola communis chronozone (Bashkirian). *Earth and Environmental Science Transactions of the Royal Society of Edinburgh*, 105(3), 207–225.

+Elliott, F. M. (2016).
+An early actinopterygian ichthyofauna from the Scottish Lower Coal Measures Formation: Westphalian A (Bashkirian). *Earth and Environmental Science Transactions of the Royal Society of Edinburgh*, 106(3), 191–218.

+Elliott, F. M. (2018).
+A new species of Rhizodopsis (Sarcopterygii, Rhizodontida) from the Lower Coal Measures (Westphalian A) of Scotland. *Scottish Journal of Geology*, 54(2), 69–78.

+Elliott, F. M., Challands, T. J., & Smithson, T. R. (2023).
+Dipnoan diversity in the early Pennsylvanian of Scotland: new lungfish from the Lower Coal Measures of North Lanarkshire. *Scottish Journal of Geology*, 59(1–2), sjg2023-006.

+Sharp, E. L., & Clack, J. A. (2013).
+A review of the Carboniferous lungfish genus *Ctenodus* Agassiz, 1838 from the United Kingdom, with new data from an articulated specimen of *Ctenodus interruptus* Barkas, 1869. *Earth and Environmental Science Transactions of the Royal Society of Edinburgh*, 104(2), 169–204.

+Waters, C. N., et al. (2007).
+Stratigraphical Chart of the United Kingdom: Northern Britain.
+British Geological Survey.